Best Apple Pie We’ve Ever Made

 • Make Apple Filling

-• 1Peel, and then cut the apples in half.
-Remove the cores, and then slice apple halves into thin slices, about 1/4-inch thick.
-Place the apple slices into a very large bowl.
+• 1Peel, quarter, and core the apples, then slice into 1/4-inch slices.
+Place them into a very large bowl.

 • Prepare Pie Crust

-• 1Roll out the first half of pie dough on a lightly floured work surface.
-To prevent the dough from sticking and to ensure uniform thickness, roll from the center of the dough outwards and keep lifting up and turning the dough a quarter turn as you roll.
-Check for the correct size by inverting the pie dish over the dough.
-The dough should be about 1 1/2 to 2 inches larger than the dish.
+• 1Roll out half of the pie dough to fit a 9-inch pie dish.
+To prevent sticking, sprinkle flour on your work surface and rolling pin.
+Roll from the center outwards for even thickness, lifting and rotating the dough by a quarter turn as you go.
+Check the size by inverting the pie dish over the dough (it should be 1 ½ to 2 inches larger).

-• 1Toss cornstarch (or tapioca) with the apples.
+2Toss the cornstarch with the apples.
 Transfer most (if not all) of the apples into the prepared bottom crust, using your hands to really pack them down into the pie.
-Fill the pie until apples are mounded at the same height or a little higher as the edge of the pie crust, tucking in as many as you can.
+Fill the pie until apples are mounded at the same height or a little higher than the edge of the pie crust, tucking in as many as you can.
 If you have too many apples, save them (see notes).
 See our video showing how high we pile the apples.

-3For a double-crust pie, place the second pie dough round over the filling or cut it into strips and lattice the top (See our video in the article above or read this tutorial for how to lattice pie crust).
-If you are not adding a lattice crust and instead are adding the top crust in one piece, use a sharp knife to cut a few slits in the top of the crust to allow steam to vent.
+5Place the second pie dough round over the filling or cut it into strips and lattice the top (see our video in the article above or read this tutorial for how to lattice a crust.
+If you are not adding a lattice crust and are adding the top crust in one piece, use a sharp knife to cut a few slits in the top of the crust to allow steam to vent.

-4Trim excess dough from the top crust or lattice strips, and then fold the overhang underneath itself, forming a thick rim.
+6Trim excess dough from the top crust or lattice strips, then fold the overhang underneath, forming a thick rim.
 Press it together or crimp it with your fingers (or use a fork).

-5Whisk the egg with a tablespoon of water, and then use it as an egg wash by lightly brushing the top crust.
-This adds shine and helps the crust brown.
+7Whisk the egg with a tablespoon of water, and then use it as an egg wash by lightly brushing the top crust.
+This egg wash adds shine and helps the crust brown.

-• 1Place the prepared pie onto a baking sheet lined with parchment paper (this can be the same lined baking sheet used for chilling the top crust).
-Bake the pie for about 75 minutes, turning a few times for even browning.
+• 1Place the prepared pie on the baking sheet and bake for about 75 minutes, turning a few times for even browning.

 2If you notice that the pie crust is browning too quickly, mold a large piece of foil over a bowl that’s been placed upside down to make a foil dome.
 Place the foil dome over the pie for the remaining bake time.
 This will slow the browning.

 3Apple pie is done when the juices are bubbling through the vents of the top crust or lattice.
 If you do not see bubbles, the pie needs more time.
 Another way to check for doneness is to use an internal thermometer.
-Pierce the pie in the middle then test the temperature.
-The pie is done when it reads 195 degrees Fahrenheit (90C).
-Piercing the pie is also a nice indication of how soft the apples are.
+Pierce the pie in the middle, then test the temperature.
+The pie is done when it reads 195°F. Piercing the pie is also an excellent indication of how soft the apples are.
 If they feel too crunchy, the pie needs more time.

-• 1Be sure to cool the pie, without slicing into it, for at least 1 hour, preferably longer.
+4Cool the pie without slicing it for at least 2 hours, preferably longer.
 Keep in mind that the pie filling does not fully thicken until it is completely cooled.
-So, for the absolute best results, cool the pie to room temperature, and then place it into the refrigerator for an hour or two.
 Waiting to cut into the pie until cool will prevent a soggy slice.

 Adam and Joanne's Tips

-• Liquid amount: After 1 hour of letting the apples sit with the sugar, salt, and spices, we consistently get about 3/4 cup of liquid left at the bottom of the bowl.
-A little more or a little less is fine, but if you find that your apples released much more, you might want to consider leaving a little behind.
-(When apples are overripe, they can release more liquid than usual, which can make your pie a bit more runny.)
+• Liquid amount: We consistently get about 3/4 cup of liquid at the bottom of the bowl.
+A little more or a little less is fine, but if you find that your apples released much more, consider leaving a little behind.

-• Recipe has been inspired and adapted by BraveTart’s apple pie.
+• The recipe has been inspired and adapted by BraveTart’s apple pie.

 Nutrition Per Serving Serving Size 1 slice (8 total) / Calories 583 / Total Fat 25.2g / Saturated Fat 15.4g / Cholesterol 64.8mg / Sodium 226.4mg / Carbohydrate 88.6g / Dietary Fiber 4.2g / Total Sugars 50.4g / Protein 5g